thomasruegg/gallery/README.md

 # Gallery

-A simple full-stack gallery app built with Next.js, Clerk, UploadThing, and more.
-The app is deployed on Vercel, utilizing serverless functions, database management, and image storage.
+A simple full-stack gallery app built with Next.js, Clerk, Supabase, UploadThing, and more.
+The app is deployed on Vercel, utilizing serverless functions and database management.
 I did this project to harden my skills and try out Next.js.

 Check it out here: https://gallery-two-roan.vercel.app